ericlovesmath/abstract-machines/README.md

 # Abstract Machine Exploration

-NOTE: Krivine is currently merged with CEK, usage not up to date.
-Run `dune exec CEK -- -help` for details.

 Implementing Abstract machines targeted by functional compilers:

 - **SECD Machine**: Described in [The Mechanical Evaluation of Expressions](https://jhc.sjtu.edu.cn/~yutingwang/files/fp/landin-1964.pdf) by P. J. Ladin, the SECD Machine is designed to evaluate the lambda calculus.
 It uses a Stack (S) to store intermediary values, an Environment (E) to store mappings from variables to values, a Control (C) to identify the code currently being executed, and a Dump (D) to store previous contexts of the machine to jump back later.